johnbilt/johnbilt.github.io/_posts/2025-09-12-IBC-demo-videos.md

 hero_darken: true
 ---

+This blog includes the details of the two TAMS demonstrations at IBC 2025.
+These can be seen on the AWS booth in Hall 5.

 ## Fast-turnaround workflows using TAMS

 Fast-turnaround workflows for news, sports, and live entertainment face challenges of vendor lock-in and inflexible or costly solutions.
 Customers can address these challenges by using the open-source Time-addressable Media Store (TAMS) API on AWS to ingest live feeds into a scalable timeline of media elements.
 The TAMS API provides a common means to access time-addressed media for multiple production workflow tools.
 This eliminates redundant data duplication and enables efficient workflows across platforms and teams.
 This demo shows an end-to-end cloud-native workflow using TAMS on AWS, including ingest, content manipulation in browser-based and virtual workstation-based editors, export for social media, AI analysis of segments, and playout to a live production gallery.